-The Hoover Dam, built to tame the Colorado River in 1935, is considered one of century’s greatest architectural marvels, and still provides water and electricity to two million acres in three states.
+The Hoover Dam, built to tame the Colorado River in 1935, is seen as one of the 20th century’s greatest architectural marvels, and still provides water and electricity to two million acres in three states.
 It also killed the town of St. Thomas, and drove some 500 souls away.

 Drought conditions, which have worsen since 2002, have now rescued those ruins from the bottom of Lake Mead, and exposed a haunting landscape of half demolished buildings and silence.
 They’ve also (more)